WordPress Optimize

 #3 Images: the underestimated load time brake

 One of the most effective and simplest measures to reduce the loading time is to reduce the size of images.
 This is because you can sometimes save large amounts of data.
-Lossless image compression reduces the file size of your images without any visible loss of quality.
-This means that your page hardly changes at all, while at the same time you can significantly reduce its size through image optimization.
+With so-called “lossless image compression”, the file size of your images is reduced without any visible loss of quality.
+This means that your page hardly changes at all, while at the same time you can significantly reduce its size through image optimisation.

-Images often make up the largest proportion of a website's data volume.
-Reducing the size of your images should therefore be one of the first optimization steps.
-You can either optimize images manually or you can use a compression plugin for this.
+Images often make up the largest proportion of a website’s data volume.
+Reducing the size of your images should therefore be one of the first optimisation steps.
+You can either optimise images manually or you can use a compression plugin for this.

 Using a plugin is certainly the more convenient solution.
 This is because plugins not only allow you to compress new images and their thumbnails, they can also automatically compress all existing images on your website.
 However, this service is often subject to a charge.

-#4 CSS and JavaScript - sounds bulky, but is easy to optimize
+#4 CSS and JavaScript – sounds bulky, but is easy to optimise

 The second largest amount of data on your website is usually JavaScript and CSS files.
-This is where many people are particularly afraid of getting involved.
-But even without code expertise, you can easily understand what CSS and JavaScript optimization is all about.
+This is where a lot of people are particularly afraid of contact.
+But even without coding expertise, you can easily understand what CSS and JavaScript optimisation is all about.
 In principle, there are three things to do here:

-• Compression: After summarizing and reducing, the last step is to compress the data packets that are sent from the web server to the browser.
-This means that the server minimizes the file size of the individual requests and the browser unpacks and calculates them.
-This is faster than sending uncompressed data packets.
+• Compress: After summarising and reducing, the last step is to compress the data packets that are sent from the web server to the browser.
+This means that the server minimises the file size of the individual requests and the browser unpacks and calculates them, which is faster than sending uncompressed data packets.
 You can set up GZIP compression using caching plugins, manual settings in .htaccess or your host has already activated compression on the server side.

 Even without knowledge of the scripts, it is therefore easy to understand the benefits of the individual measures.
-And there are plugins for all three steps that enable even non-experts to optimize CSS and JavaScript.
-In our article on CSS and JavaScript optimization, we explain further details and present various plugins.
+And there are plugins for all three steps that enable even non-experts to optimise CSS and JavaScript.
+In our article on CSS and JavaScript optimisation, we explain further details and present various plugins.

 Four wins!

-These were the four areas in which a particularly large amount of loading time can be saved.
-You can already optimize your performance with relatively little effort - by caching, image optimization, optimizing CSS & JavaScript and cleaning up WordPress, you can already achieve significant improvements.
+These were the four areas in which a lot of charging time can be saved.
+You can optimize your performance with relatively little effort – by caching, image optimization, optimizing CSS & JavaScript and cleaning up WordPress, you can already achieve significant improvements.

 #5 Hosting has a major influence on loading times

-Although the first four optimization fields promise a particularly large reduction in loading time, they can come to nothing if your hosting slows you down.
-This refers less to the hardware requirements for WordPress, but rather to certain technologies that show you that a host allows you to optimize WordPress at all.
+Although the first four optimisation fields promise a particularly large reduction in loading time, they can come to nothing if your hosting slows you down.
+This is not so much about the hardware requirements for WordPress, but rather certain technologies that show you that a host allows you to optimise WordPress at all.

 As a rule of thumb, you can remember that high-performance WordPress hosting should have these key data: